Found a baby raptor?

-If the bird is injured (bleeding, been attacked by a cat or other animal, or some other obvious injury), it needs to get to BPRC, a raptor rehabilitator or wildlife veterinarian.
-BPRC partners with many city animal control offices, veterinarians and other rehabilitators in the area to get injured raptors to us.
+- Look for any sign of injury.
+If the bird is injured (bleeding, been attacked by another animal, or some other obvious injury), it needs to get to a raptor rahbilitor, like our Center or wildlife veterinarian.
+To contact Blackland Prairie Raptor Center, please call or text us at 469-964-9696.
+Our normal business hours are 9am to 3pm.
+We check our voicemails often.
+Please leave us a message if you’re unable to reach us and we’ll return your call as soon as possible.
+Our Center partners with many city animal control offices, veterinarians and other rehabilitators in the area to get injured raptors to us.
 Some of our local animal control partners include Plano, Richardson, Allen and Collin County.
 In Dallas, Eastlake Veterinary Hospital near White Rock Lake, and Summertree Bird Clinic at Inwood and the Tollway, will accept injured raptors – but they must be dropped off at their locations.

 - Use a small berry basket or plastic basket (put drain holes in the bottom)

 - Attach it to the tree as high as possible using zip ties and rope, and as close to the original nest or as close to where the nestling was found.

 - Fill it with small branches and leaves.